I Wanna Hear Your Song

 I Wanna Hear Your Song (Korean: 너의 노래를 들려줘) is a 2019 South Korean television series starring Yeon Woo-jin, Kim Se-jeong, Song Jae-rim and Park Ji-yeon.
 It aired on KBS2 from August 5 to September 24, 2019.
+Filming for the series began in April and spanned five months.

 The series ranked among the Top 10 highest ranking dramas in South Korea during its whole run.

 Synopsis

 Hong Yi-young witnessed a murder but she cannot remember anything about what happened.
 With the help of Jang Yoon, she tries to recover her memories from that day.